renovatebot/renovate/docs/development/design-decisions.md

 By default, the script does not create a new PR if it finds a previously-closed PR with the same branch name and PR title (assuming the PR title has a version in it).
 This allows users to close unwelcome upgrade PRs and not worry about them being recreated every run.

-## Rebasing Unmergeable Pull Requests
+## Rebasing unmergeable Pull Requests

 With the default behavior of one branch per dependency, it's often the case that a PR gets merge conflicts after an adjacent dependency update is merged.
 On most platforms you can use a web interface to resolve merge conflicts, but you're still resolving the conflicts manually, which is annoying.